ddeleon267/ddeleon267.github.io/_posts/2017-12-18-sinatra_project_part_1_what_is_a_sinatra_app_getting_started.markdown

 Ultimately, I decided that I would build something that interested me but that also targeted a group of customers/consumers and would fill a perceived need.

 That’s what apps are for, anyway, and a prospective employer should be able to appreciate that regardless of content.
 It's great to practice your skills, but you can do that in a myriad of ways, and someone's gotta want what you're selling.
-Plus, picking a topic that interests me keeps me motivated, and I won’t always have that much control over what I build.
+Plus, picking a topic that interests me keeps me motivated, and I won’t always have that much control over what I build.&#x2028;&#x2028;

 ### My app: RoutineAddict!